Seacoast defense in the United States: Endicott period

-In 1885, 22nd (& 24th) President Grover Cleveland (1837-1908, served 1885-1889 / 1893-1897), in his first term appointed a joint Army, Navy, and civilian board, headed by his U.S. Secretary of War William Crowninshield Endicott, (1826-1900, served 1885-1889), known as the Board of Fortifications.
-The findings of the board illustrated a grim picture of existing defenses in its 1886 report and recommended a massive $127 million dollars construction program of breech-loading cannons with rifled / grooved barrels for firing pointed shells (rather than old-fashioned cannon balls), mortars, floating batteries, and submarine mines for some 29 locations on the U.S. coastlines (East, South and West).
+In 1885, 22nd (& 24th) President Grover Cleveland (1837–1908, served 1885–1889 / 1893–1897), in his first term appointed a joint Army, Navy, and civilian board, headed by his U.S. Secretary of War William Crowninshield Endicott, (1826–1900, served 1885–1889), known as the Board of Fortifications.
+The findings of the board illustrated a grim picture of existing defenses in its 1886 report and recommended a massive $127 million construction program of breech-loading cannons with rifled / grooved barrels for firing pointed shells (rather than old-fashioned cannon balls), mortars, floating batteries, and submarine mines for some 29 locations on the U.S. coastlines (East, South and West).
 Most of the new Board's recommendations were adopted by the President, the Congress and the two military executive departments.
 This led to a large-scale modernization program of harbor and coastal defenses in the United States, especially the construction of modern steel bar-reinforced concrete fortifications of more formidable defenses and the installation of large caliber breech-loading artillery and mortar batteries.
 Typically, Endicott period projects were not fortresses, but a system of well-dispersed emplacements with a few large guns in each location.
 The structures were usually open-topped concrete walls protected by earthworks berms and embedded in their deep trench sloping walls.
 Many of these featured disappearing guns, which sat protected behind the walls, but could be raised to fire.
 With a few exceptions early in the program, These Endicott-style forts had no significant defenses against an amphibious land attack.
 Controlled mine fields were a critical component of the defense, and smaller guns were also employed to protect the mine fields from enemy naval minesweeping vessels.
 An extensive Coast Artillery fire control system was developed and provided for the forts of each Artillery District.
 Most of the Endicott fortifications were constructed from 1895 through 1905.
 As the defenses were constructed, each harbor or river's installations were controlled by Artillery Districts, renamed Coast Defense Commands in 1913 and Harbor Defense Commands in 1925.